olizilla/meteor-the-medium-is-the-message/NOTES.md

 - DEMO goto.meteor.com

+- Slide goto details

 So there we all are...

 The fun part is that the pin positions are LIVE, LIVE, LIVE.

-In fact Alan & I fired it up on our mobiles as we rode the bus to the venue, and got ridiculously excited as the map pins followed us down the street. he's got an iphone and I've got an Android, and predictably his pin was always slightly ahead and slightly more accurate...

-- Slide goto details

 ...And better still, it was built in _1 day_ with no previous Meteor experience.

-- Slide "say what?"
+And it worked!

+Alan & I took the bus to the meetup and watched our pins dance down the rode.

-"SAY WHAT?"
-I was pretty please with meyself at this point
+So I was pretty please with meyself at this point

 People DID turn up and we talked about how to Meteor...